niess/calzone/docs/source/api.rst

       Monte Carlo particles are indentified by their Particle ID (PID), which follows the Particle Data Group (`PDG <PdgScheme_>`_) numbering scheme.
+      Alternatively, a name can be provided for some common particles (see :numref:`tab-particles-pids`).

    .. automethod:: position